EmBermo/PubkicMarketPriceHandler/README.md

 ## Publish the adjusted price to REST endpoint
 The class FXServlet, package es.bermo.emilio.rest, pretends to be the rest endpoint.
 ## Write a suitable test that gets the latest price
 Look for the testSubscriber5 into the SubsciberTests.
-It receives several prices for the same ccy pair but only stores the most recent one, before applying the commission.
+It receives several prices for the same ccy pair but only stores the most recent one, after applying the commission.
 The result is printed out to the test console.